CamdenMarshall/osticket-prereqs/README.md

 <h2>Download and Install Microsoft Visual C++ Redistributable</h2>

+Click "Install" and once it is finished hit "Close"

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/2f89b9a9-88d4-4f41-a301-b018aab972e1)

-Click "Install" and once it is finished click "Close"

 <h2>Download and Install MySQL</h2>

+Once you are ready to install MySQL click "Next" and on the next page check the checkbox "I accept the terms..." and hit "Next"

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/957591f3-5e44-4ca2-be2b-ffc52533e51f)

-Once you are ready to install MySQL click "Next" and on the next page click the checkbox "I accept the terms..." and hit "Next"
+Check to do a "Typical" install and then click "Install"

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/db574e7f-5242-4202-9f07-15ff6b38591c)

-Click to do a "Typical" install and then click "Install"
+Once you click "Finish" you will be asked to configure and setup information.
+Ensure you can properly record your configuration and information during setup.
+Check for a Standard Configuration

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/1ee70b34-73c1-4fd9-90c2-d576d49869d9)

-Once you click "Finish" you will be asked to configure and setup information.
-Ensure you can access and properly record your configuration and information during setup.
-Click for a Standard Configuration

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/a2cd725d-57eb-41ab-a591-541cf70dbf10)